 With notification of 'catch up' funding for 2020-2021 (around £30,000), we began planning a strategy to support all children and in particular those who were disadvantaged.
-Our post-lock down strategy is based upon the recommendations of the EEF.
+Our post-lock down strategy, recovery strategy and pupil-led tutoring is based upon the recommendations of the EEF.
 We will be adopting a tiered approach to supporting our children in their return to school (Appendix 3)